davesheinbein/PeriodicTableDatabase/README.md

 psql --username=freecodecamp --dbname=periodic_table
 ```

-Then connect to the database:
+Then connect to the database (it should already exist in this instance):

 ```sql
 \c periodic_table